Discover the excitement and energy of The Danbury Moose Lodge and our incredible members!

 Please keep in mind that all kitchen staff and bartenders are VOLUNTEERS and therefore are usually doing both jobs at once.
 Patience and respect for the staff is required and appreciated.

 The Lodge's social quarters are open seven days a week.
-Opening hours vary by day; and closing hour is based on the discretion of the bartender and per CT state law.
+Opening hours vary by day; and closing hour is based on the discretion of the bartender and / or per CT state law.

 The Danbury Moose Lodge is located on Lake Kenosia at 75 Boulevard Dr., Danbury, CT.